k2view-academy/K2View-Academy/articles/30_web_framework/05_data_editor_schema_viewer.md

-Note that you can drill down the tree also when an IID has not been defined and set it later in any level.
+Note that you can drill down the tree also when an IID has not been defined and set it later at any level.
 When the LUI is fetched, data from its level is displayed.

 Other available actions include: